susanta96/susanta96/README.md

 -   🔭 Here is my npm package [json2scss-map](https://www.npmjs.com/package/json2scss-map)
 -   😎 Also, on the way to publishing new Dark Theme for VsCode (working)
--   😍 Another plugin i am working on.
+-   😍 Another plugin i am working on for Obsidian .
+-   🇮🇳 Another [s96.in](https://s96.in) Shorty App created by me.
+(Shorty - Yet another URL Shortner) .
+         - Please Provide Feedback after checking it out.
--   🌱 I’m currently learning TypeScript & **D3.js**.
+-   🌱 I’m currently learning TypeScript & tRPC & Prisma ORM.
+Design Side Animation on Framer Motion.
 -   👯 Always looking to collaborate on any packages or open source project.
 -   💬 Ask me about any tech/Crypto stuff.
 -   📫 How to reach me: **info@susanta.xyz** or **susanta96@duck.com**